 The full text of the Citizenship Clause reinforces that reading of the Clause's jurisdictional element.
-The Clause provides that persons born in the United States and subject to its jurisdiction "are citizens of the United States and of the States wherein they reside."
+The Clause provides that persons born in the United States and subject to its jurisdiction "are citizens of the United States and of the State wherein they reside."
 U.S. Const. amend.
 XIV, § 1.
 The Clause uses the term "reside[nce]" synonymously with "domicile."
 See Robertson v.
 Cease, 97 U.S. 646, 650 (1878) (explaining that state citizenship requires "a fixed permanent domicile in that State").
 And then as now, domicile was understood to have two components-presence that is both permanent and lawful.
-See Spragins v.
-Honghton, 3 Ill.
-(2 Scam.)
-377, 396 (1840) (explaining the term "inhabitant ... applie[s], exclusively, to one who lives in a place, and has a fixed and legal settlement") (emphasis added)).
+See M.A.
+Lesser, Citizenship and Franchise, 4 Colum.
+L. Times 145, 146 n.3 (1891) (explaining the term "resident" ... 'is applied exclusively to one who lives in a place and has a fixed and legal settlement'" (citations omitted) (emphasis added)).
 The Clause thus confirms that citizenship flows from lawful domicile.

 Finally, as a decisive cross-check, the government's reading, unlike Plaintiffs' interpretation, is the only one that fully explains the Supreme Court's precedents on citizenship by birth in the United States.
 It was "never doubted" that "children born of citizen parents" owe allegiance to the United States and are subject to its jurisdiction.
 Minor v.
 Happersett, 88 U.S. 162, 167 (1874).
-In Wong Kim Ark, the Court held that a child born in the United States "of parents of Chinese descent, who at the time of his birth [were] subjects of the emperor of China, but have a permanent domicile and residence" in the United States, and are there carrying on business, and are not employed in any diplomatic or official capacity" by China are likewise subject to the jurisdiction of the United States.
+In Wong Kim Ark, the Court held that a child born in the United States "of parents of Chinese descent, who at the time of his birth [were] subjects of the emperor of China, but have a permanent domicile and residence in the United States, and are there carrying on business, and are not employed in any diplomatic or official capacity" by China are likewise subject to the jurisdiction of the United States.
 169 U.S. at 653.
 The Court explained that "[e]very citizen or subject of another country, while domiciled here, is within the allegiance . . . of the United States."
 Id. at 693.
 By contrast, children of diplomats, children of certain alien enemies, and children born on foreign public ships are not subject to the jurisdiction of the United States because they all owe allegiance to foreign sovereigns under background principles of common law.
 See id. at 655.
 And the Court has held that certain children of members of Indian tribes are not subject to U.S. jurisdiction in the necessary sense because they "owe[] immediate allegiance to their several tribes."
 Elk, 112 U.S. at 99.